 If you need any more inspiration about why aging is a gift, look no further than Queer Eye’s Jonathan Van Ness.

-“One thing that I would see or hear a lot was people making fun of or dreading aging and I think having experienced loss, I’ve realised that aging is such a gift,” they say.
+“One thing that I would see or hear a lot was people making fun of or dreading aging and I think having experienced loss, I’ve realized that aging is such a gift,” they say.

 “If you’re being given the gift to learn and grow, why would you not enjoy everything you’re experiencing?”